 Even though divorce can be one of life’s most difficult transitions, it is vital that you make the time to update your estate plan during this trying time.
 Meet with me as your Personal Family Lawyer® to review your plan immediately upon realizing that divorce is unavoidable.

 Putting off updating your plan during a divorce can make it legally impossible to change certain parts of your plan, so take action now.
 And if you have yet to create any estate plan at all, an impending divorce is the perfect time to finally take care of this important life task.
-Contact me today to get the process underway with a Family Wealth Planning Session.
+Schedule an initial consultation to discuss updating your estate planning documents, or fill out an Estate Planning Inventory and Assessment to get started planning today.